-Stop press ... look out for your personalised letter in March
+Stop press ... you should have received your personalised letter in March

-We will write to you to let you know how the changes affect you - your letter will let you know whether we have allocated your property a wheeled bin or re-useable rubbish bag, and the frequency of your rubbish collection.
-Most residents will receive this letter with their Council Tax Bill which is being mailed out from 9 March, so please keep a look out and read this important information.
+We have written to you to let you know how the changes affect you - your letter let you know whether we have allocated your property a wheeled bin or re-usable rubbish bag, and the frequency of your rubbish collection.
+Most residents will have received this letter with their Council Tax Bill which was mailed out from 9 March.
+Enter your address to Check your bin allocation.

 Key dates 2017